 Option 1 - Use a Cover Page

-You can design a custom Lock Screen to serve as an Under Construction page while still allowing select visitors to access your site.
-Like a Cover Page, the Lock Screen features built-in tools for adding imagery, text, and branding.
+Design a custom lock screen to serve as an Under Construction page where select visitors can access your site if they have your site-wide password.
+Like a Cover Page, the lock screen features built-in tools for adding imagery, text, and branding.

-Here's an example of a Lock Screen used as an Under Construction page.
-It contains a general message for most visitors, while also containing a password field to allow select access.
+Here's an example of a lock screen used as an Under Construction page.
+It has a general message for most visitors and a password field.
+If a visitor correctly enters a password, they can see your site.

-For a more DIY approach, you can use a Regular Page.
+For a more DIY approach, you can use a Layout Page.
 This may be a good option if you want to use blocks or add custom code.

-Here's an example of a Regular Page used as an Under Construction page.
+Here's an example of a Layout Page used as an Under Construction page.
 It includes an Image Block, two Text Blocks, and a Social Links block:

 Step 2 - Set the homepage